CloudCannon/documentation/_editing/front-matter.md

       ---
     image_paths:
       - /img/editing/front-matter/array-defaults.png
-    info: Array defaults also apply to CSV files with front matter.
+    info: Array defaults also apply in the [Content Editor](/editing/content-editor/) with CSV, YAML and JSON files.
 ---

 Front matter is a [Jekyll feature](http://jekyllrb.com/docs/frontmatter/) to set custom variables for a page.